gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

       2. Encoding and submitting a render pass to the GPU
       3. Enabling Vertex Amplification for a Render Pass
       4. Computing the View and Projection Matrices for Each Eye
-      5. Adding Vertex Amplification to our Vertex Shader
+      5. Adding Vertex Amplification to our shaders
 5. Pre-Rendering Tasks
    1. Capturing user input via ARKit
    2. Compute